stashapp/Stash-Docs/docs/beginner-guides/guide-to-scraping.md

 1. If you are absolutely sure a scene isn't on StashDB anywhere, the next easiest method is to try ThePornDB.
 They have significantly more scenes than StashDB thanks to their automated scrapers, but their info isn't always as complete or accurate compared to StashDB's manually curated approach.
 They also don't have as many pHashes so matching scenes can be trickier as well.
 By using their Endpoint and submitting fingerprints to them when you have a good match via searching, you make life easier for everyone else scraping there.
 <br/><br/>

+{:style="counter-reset:none"}
-1. First step is to make an account at [metadataapi.net](https://metadataapi.net/register){:target="_blank"} which is ThePornDB's website.
-With your account created, navigate to your [API Tokens](https://metadataapi.net/user/api-tokens){:target="_blank"} page.
+1. First step is to make an account at [theporndb.net](https://theporndb.net/register){:target="_blank"}.
+With your account created, navigate to your [API Tokens](https://theporndb.net/user/api-tokens){:target="_blank"} page.
 Type "stash" as your token's name (or whatever you'd prefer), make sure the "read" permission is checked (you don't need the others), and click the "Create" button.
 A pop-up will display your newly created token. **Save your API token somewhere so you can find it later!**.
 It will not be visible on ThePornDB's website after you close the pop-up.
 If you lose it, you may need to create a new one and repeat this entire setup process.
 This can be done in a password manager, notes app, or a well-placed text file.

     ![How to create an API token on ThePornDB](/assets/beginner-guides/create-tpdb-token.jpg)
 <br/><br/>